vmsilvamolina/vmsilvamolina.github.io/_posts/2026/2026-04-06-oci-vault-secrets-management-terraform.md

 }
 {% endhighlight %}

-### Dynamic Groups para Instance Principal
+### Dynamic Groups for Instance Principal

-Los Dynamic Groups son el mecanismo de OCI para que las instancias de cómputo se autentiquen con IAM sin credenciales estáticas.
-La instancia asume una identidad basada en su pertenencia al compartment, y esa identidad tiene las políticas que vos le asignás.
+Dynamic Groups are OCI's mechanism for compute instances to authenticate with IAM without static credentials.
+The instance assumes an identity based on its compartment membership, and that identity has the policies you assign to it.

-Un detalle operativo importante: **los Dynamic Groups se crean a nivel de tenancy, no de compartment**.
-El `compartment_id` del recurso `oci_identity_dynamic_group` debe ser el OCID de la tenancy, aunque la matching rule filtre instancias de un compartment específico.
-Si usás el OCID de un compartment hijo, el provider de OCI te va a devolver un error.
+An important operational detail: **Dynamic Groups are created at the tenancy level, not the compartment level**.
+The `compartment_id` of the `oci_identity_dynamic_group` resource must be the tenancy OCID, even if the matching rule filters instances from a specific compartment.
+If you use a child compartment OCID, the OCI provider will return an error.

 {% highlight hcl %}
 resource "oci_identity_dynamic_group" "app_instances" {
-  compartment_id = var.tenancy_ocid   # Siempre tenancy, no compartment
+  compartment_id = var.tenancy_ocid   # Always tenancy, not compartment
   name           = "app-compute-instances"
   description    = "Compute instances in the app production compartment" matching_rule  = "All {instance.compartment.id = '${var.compartment_id}'}"